What Is Firmware? The Software That Controls Your Electronics

 Over time, common use has extended the word “firmware” to any computer program closely related to hardware, including hardware instructions from the processor to BIOS, controller, or control systems for simple devices, electronic devices such as microwave ovens, remote controls, or computer peripherals.

-Where is the Firmware stored?
+Where is the Firmware Stored?

 Firmware is commonly stored in particular types of memory called flash ROMs.